Five Essential Steps to Creating Your Vision for the Future

 If you feel a little bogged down by the past and overwhelmed by what is to come, here are five essential steps to bring you closer to creating your Vision for the Future:

-- RESET YOUR MINDSET – We know that there are two primary mindsets – fixed and growth.
+- Reframe Your Mindset– We know that there are two primary mindsets – fixed and growth.
 In a fixed mindset, the person encounters a new issue as a problem and feels fear as a result of the problem, and then defines the answer to the problem motivated by that fear.
 In a growth mindset, the person believes that their vision for the future is the driving force of every decision they make, and every issue is an opportunity.
 They move through issues by examining their vision for the future, and experience issues as opportunities, moving toward development and growth.

-- RECALIBRATE YOUR EXPECTATIONS OF YOURSELF AND OTHERS – Most of us walk around with baggage in how we see others in our personal and professional lives and the way we see (and talk to) ourselves.
+- Recalibrate Your Expectations – Most of us walk around with baggage in how we see others in our personal and professional lives and the way we see (and talk to) ourselves.
 It’s essential to shed the baggage and examine what benefit those preconceptions are bringing us, or deciding to put them down.
 Without this “shedding,” it’s difficult to have a clear vision for the future.
 Intentionally choose your relationships and the way they evolve and change.
 Expect people to be different and value that diversity and what it brings to you and your team.

 The Leadership Circle Profile provides us an opportunity to open the door wide with our clients, helping them to understand that the future is theirs to take with both hands.
 It gives us the fundamental ability to gaze backward and look ahead.
 We get the opportunity to live in the moment and set the pace for balanced, integrated leadership.
 We help people at work who want to be in great relationships – with themselves and with others.
 Through the LCP 360, we have a view of the vast and innumerable ways that people are different, and the distinct advantage that offers us as a global economy and world community when those differences are used with grace and purpose and tolerance for others.